-Like the Technical Assistance (TA) Grants from round one in 2018 and round two in 2019, the Natural Resources Conservation Service (NRCS) entered into a third agreement with NACD to provide funding to enhance conservation district technical assistance across the nation, with a significant portion of the granted funds to be awarded directly to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.
+Like the Technical Assistance (TA) Grants from round one in 2018 and round two in 2019, the Natural Resources Conservation Service (NRCS) entered into a third agreement with NACD to provide funding to enhance conservation district technical assistance across the nation, with the granted funds to be awarded to conservation districts to hire staff where additional capacity is needed to improve customer service and reduce workload pressure.

 In March 2020, NACD announced the award of $8.5 million in priority request awards to over 300 conservation districts in 49 states and territories.
 In July 2020, NACD announced an additional $6.5 million in new technical assistance grants to benefit nearly 400 conservation districts in 36 states and territories.